← Back to Blog

 Scotland: Adventure on a Budget

-Scotland offers a unique staycation experience with its dramatic highlands, pristine lochs, and rich history.
-Wild camping is legal in Scotland under the Scottish Outdoor Access Code, meaning you can pitch a tent in most open countryside for free (with some seasonal restrictions in certain areas).
-This makes Scotland potentially the cheapest place in the UK for a camping holiday.
+Here's a fact that blew my mind: wild camping is legal in Scotland.
+Under the Scottish Outdoor Access Code, you can pitch a tent in most open countryside for free.
+Free.
+That makes Scotland potentially the cheapest camping destination in the UK.

-Even without wild camping, Scottish campsites and hostels offer excellent value.
-The Scottish Youth Hostels Association (SYHA) operates over 60 hostels across Scotland, with beds from around £20 to £35 per night.
-Many are in stunning locations, from converted castles to remote highland bothies.
+Even without wild camping, Scottish hostels are incredible value.
+The SYHA runs over 60 hostels across the country, with beds from £20 to £35 a night.
+Some are in converted castles.
+Some are in remote highland bothies.
+All are in stunning locations.

-For families, the Highlands and the Isle of Skye are magical.
-Inverness makes a good base for exploring Loch Ness and the Cairngorms.
-Edinburgh is one of the UK's finest cities and has plenty of free attractions, including the National Museum of Scotland, the Scottish National Gallery, and walking the Royal Mile.
-Glasgow offers vibrant culture, excellent food, and free museums including the Kelvingrove Art Gallery.
+For families, the Highlands and Skye are pure magic.
+Inverness is a great base for Loch Ness and the Cairngorms.
+Edinburgh has loads of free stuff -- the National Museum of Scotland, the Scottish National Gallery, walking the Royal Mile.
+Glasgow's got the Kelvingrove Art Gallery (free) and a food scene that punches well above its weight.

 Budget City Breaks Within the UK

-- Bath: Georgian architecture, free parks and gardens, and the Jane Austen trail.
-The Roman Baths and Thermae Bath Spa are paid attractions worth the entrance fee.
+• Bath: Georgian grandeur, free parks, the Jane Austen trail.
+The Roman Baths and Thermae Spa are paid but worth every penny.

-- Bristol: Street art, the harbourside, free walks through Clifton and across the Suspension Bridge.
-Excellent food scene with budget-friendly options.
+• Bristol: Street art everywhere, beautiful harbourside, free walks through Clifton and across the Suspension Bridge.
+Unreal food scene.

 Money-Saving Tips for UK Staycations

-- Book early: Popular cottages and campsites fill up months in advance.
-Booking early gives you the best choice and often the best prices.
+1. Book early: Popular cottages and campsites fill up months ahead.
+Early booking gets you the best spots and usually the best prices.

-- Self-cater: Cooking your own meals saves a fortune, especially for families.
-Local farm shops and markets often offer better value than restaurants.
+3. Cook your own food: Saves a fortune, especially with kids.
+Local farm shops and markets are usually better value (and more fun) than supermarkets.

-- Get a National Trust or English Heritage membership: At around £75 to £130 per year for a family, these memberships give free access to hundreds of properties and can pay for themselves in a single holiday week.
+4. Get a National Trust membership: £75 to £130 for a family, gives free access to hundreds of places.
+Pays for itself in a single holiday week.

-- Explore free attractions: Britain has thousands of free beaches, walks, parks, museums, and galleries.
-Plan your days around free activities and save paid attractions for the highlights.
+5. Plan around free stuff: Britain has thousands of free beaches, walks, parks, museums and galleries.
+Build your days around those and save paid attractions for highlights.

-Use our holiday budget planner to calculate the total cost of your UK staycation and compare it with overseas alternatives.
-You might be surprised at how much you can save while still having an amazing holiday.
+Use our holiday budget planner to work out the full cost of a UK staycation and compare it with going abroad.
+The numbers might surprise you.